My Favorite Chinese Myths

 One day, he was drinking under an old pagoda tree, to the south of his house. he soon fell asleep and had a dream.

 In his dream, Chun Yufen met with an atomy who introduced himself to Chun Yufen that he came to invite him to the great Kingdom of Pagoda.
 Chun Yufen gladly went there with him.
-He found himself into a fairy world with many red gates, magnificent palaces, luxuriant pavilions and beautiful gardens; in a word, it couldn't be found in the real world.
+He found himself into a fairy world with many red gates, magnificent palaces, luxuriant pavilions and beautiful gardens; in a word, it couldn't be found in the real world, only in Chinese myths.

 The king appreciated him very much so that he was named the head of Nanke.
 Soon after, he married the king's pretty daughter.
 Chun Yufen was so happy with the life there that he totally forgot his hometown and his family.